romainaugier/ini_config_parser/README.md

     // Config will be nil if there was an error during parsing if config == nil {
-        t.Fatalf("Error during ini config parsing, check the log for more information") }
+        fmt.Printf("Error during ini config parsing, check the log for more information") return
+    }

     // Gets a key value as string.
 By default, all values are stored as strings.
 If the key is not present,